Academic Statement of Purpose

 - Have others from a variety of perspectives read your essay before you submit it – they should be looking at it in terms of content, style, and grammar.
 Remember, those outside of your field can provide you with valuable perspective and feedback.

 - Keep in mind that you can continue editing your ASOP after you have submitted it to programs with earlier deadlines.

-- Unless otherwise noted 1-2 pages in a standard font and size is typical
+- Unless otherwise noted, one to two pages in a standard font and size is typical

 - Include your full name and proposed program of study at the top of each page – if faculty are not reading an electronic version of your essay, pages can become separated.